Like any relatively new industry, street food is evolving. So what are the food trends for 2020?

 Over the coming years, biodegradable packaging will most likely become compulsory.

 Vegware is one of the leading companies in the UK producing compostable products.
 They have a wide range of Eco-friendly disposable products such as a smoothie, coffee cups, cutlery and food cartons.
-These can all be found on a amazon here.
+These can all be found on Amazon here.

 4. Food hall-style pop-ups